Greeshmasri06/NumPy_Python/README.md

 # NumPy_Python
-Used some of numpy functions.
+Used Some Of NumPy Functions.